-In 2019 the Amsterdam Law School updated its appointment and career policy for academic personnel (exl.
-PPLE).
+In 2019 the Amsterdam Law School updated its appointment and career policy for academic personnel (except PPLE).
 The most important topics in this update are:

 In 2019 the quality indicators for legal research have been adjusted to better assess the quality and the societal relevance of academic research.
 The indicators should:

-In 2017 the Dutch national law has been changed in order to extent the so called right of promotion (‘ius promovendi’) to non-professors.
+In 2017 the Dutch national law has been adjusted in order to extent the so called right of promotion (‘ius promovendi’) to non-professors.
 With this adjustment the Dutch academic system is synchronised with other countries/international standards.
 The UvA chose to extent the ius promovendi to Associate Professors and the Amsterdam Law School has implemented that decision via rules laid down in the Framework for doctoral programmes (2022).

 Within the academic community there is a continuous search for new approaches in order to ‘recognise and reward’ academics.
 Both universities, university medical centers as well as research institutes and research funders are engaged in this process.
 Collaboratively they are working on redefining existing frameworks for the recognition and rewarding of academics.